-Cells in the human body contain twenty-three pairs of chromosomes that are inherited from the person's parents.
-In human reproductive cells, ovum cells in women and sperm cells in men each have twenty-three individual chromosomes, referred to as, 'XX,' in women and, 'XY,' in men and numbered one through twenty-two.
+Cells in the human body contain twenty-three pairs of chromosomes inherited from the person's parents.
+In human reproductive cells, ovum cells in women and sperm cells in men each have twenty-three individual chromosomes, referred to as 'XX' in women and 'XY' in men and numbered one through twenty-two.
 The extra material from chromosome eighteen, obtained after the egg is fertilized, is responsible for causing Edward's syndrome.

 Children with Edward's syndrome have an incorrect number of chromosomes.
-Children with the syndrome inherit three (referred to as a, 'trisomy'), instead of two, copies of chromosome eighteen.
-Ninety-five percent of children with Edward's syndrome have what is referred to as, 'full-trisomies,' while two-percent are due to trans-locations where only a portion of an extra chromosome is present.
-Three-percent of children with Edward's syndrome have what is referred to as, 'mosaic tristomies,' where the extra chromosome is there, but not in every one of the child's cells.
+Children with the syndrome inherit three (referred to as a 'trisomy') copies of chromosome eighteen instead of two.
+Ninety-five percent of children with Edward's syndrome have what is referred to as 'full-trisomies,' while two percent are due to trans-locations where only a portion of an extra chromosome is present.
+Three percent of children with Edward's syndrome have what is referred to as 'mosaic trisomies,' where the extra chromosome is there but not in every child's cells.